 AI ROI Calculation: The Math Most Enterprises Get Wrong

-Most teams still model AI like this:
+Most AI vendors still imply a formula like this:

 ROI = (Labor savings - software cost) / software cost